microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 EVALUATE
 FILTER ( Customers, NOT ISEMPTY ( RELATEDTABLE ( 'Customer Transactions' ) ) )
 ```

 ![CallbackDataID](./Images/CallbackDataID.png)

-3. Select the bolded Query to review the xmSQL statement.
-The highlighted term **CallbackDataID** is returned if the expression is too complex, meaning a call back to formula engine during the VertiPaq scan.
+3. Select the bolded Query to review the **xmSQL** statement to the right.
+The highlighted term **CallbackDataID** is returned if the expression is too complex, meaning a call back to the formula engine during the VertiPaq scan occurred.

 4. In the query Editor section enter the below query and review the output in the **Server Timings** section, after pressing the **Run** button.